 High-speed blender or food processor (optional)

-Stand mixer with paddle attachment or hand mixer and large bowl
+Stand mixer with paddle attachment, or electric hand mixer and large bowl

 Wire cooling rack

-- Toast the oats: Spread the oats in a single layer on a large baking sheet (use two, if necessary), and cook for 15 to 20 minutes, stirring once halfway through.
-Remove the baking sheet from the oven, and cool until the oats are cool enough to handle.
+- Toast the oats: Spread the oats in a single layer on a large, rimmed baking sheet.
+Bake, stirring halfway through, for 15 to 20 minutes.
+Set aside and cool until the oats are cool enough to handle.

-- Process the oats: Add 1/2 cup of the toasted oats to a food processor, blender, or spice grinder, and process until the oats are finely ground.
+- Process the oats: Transfer 1/2 cup of the toasted oats to a food processor fitted with the blade attachment, high-speed blender, or spice grinder, and process until the oats are finely ground.

-- Combine the dry ingredients: In a medium bowl, whisk together the flour, whole and ground oats, baking powder, cinnamon, and salt.
+- Combine the dry ingredients: Place the all-purpose flour, remaining 3 cups whole oats, ground oats, baking powder, cinnamon, and salt in a medium bowl and whisk to combine; set aside.

-- Cream the butter and sugars: In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl with a hand mixer, cream the butter and sugars until light and fluffy, about 2 minutes.
+- Cream the butter and sugars: Place the butter, brown sugar, and granulated sugar in the bowl of a stand mixer fitted with the paddle attachment.
+(Alternatively, use an electric hand mixer and large bowl.)
+Beat on medium speed until light and fluffy, about 2 minutes.

-- Add the eggs and vanilla: Mix in the eggs one at a time and beat thoroughly after each addition, scraping down the sides of the bowl if necessary.
+- Add the eggs and vanilla: Beat in the eggs one at a time and beat thoroughly after each addition, scraping down the sides of the bowl if needed.
 Beat in the vanilla.

-- Fold in the raisins: Fold the raisins into the dough so they're evenly distributed throughout.
+- Fold in the raisins: Remove the bowl from the mixer.
+Add the raisins and mix into the dough with a rubber spatula until evenly distributed throughout.

-- Bake the cookies: Transfer the baking sheets to the oven.
-Bake 8 to 9 minutes for soft and chewy cookies, or 11 to 12 minutes for crispy cookies.
+- Bake the cookies: Bake 8 to 9 minutes for soft and chewy cookies, or 11 to 12 minutes for crispy cookies.
+Rotate the baking sheets between racks and from front to back halfway through.

-- Remove from the oven and cool: Remove the baking sheets from the oven.
-Cool the cookies for 1 to 2 minutes on the baking sheets, and then use a spatula to transfer to a wire rack to cool completely.
+- Remove from the oven and cool: Place the baking sheets on wire racks and cool 1 to 2 minutes.
+Use a flat spatula to transfer the cookies to a wire rack to cool completely.
+Let the baking sheets cool completely and bake any remaining dough (you can reuse the parchment paper).